matrup01/data_import_modules/docu/docu.md

-   ylabel (str, optional) ... a label that is used for the y-axis, if none is given it will be "value in unit", where value and unit are retrieved from the given y secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True
+   ylabel (str, optional) ... a label that is used for the y-axis, if none is given it will be "value in unit", where value and unit are retrieved from the given y secondary (bool, optional) ... if True the plot will be drawn on the right y-axis - default: False masknan (bool, optional) ... if True NaN values are masked out to draw a uninterupted plot - default: True targetfunc (func, optional) ... decides how to check target1, target2 and targety (only works if these variables are given). the function must take two floats and an np array of floats and it must output an array of bools (mask) Default:
+                                           ```python
+                                           def targetfunc(target1,target2,ty): #ty is the data corresponding to targety
+                                               m = np.where(target1<ty,True,False)
+                                               m = np.where(ty<target2,m,False)
+                                               return m
+                                           ```
+   target1 (float, optional) ... takes a value that is checked in targetfunc target2 (float, optional) ... takes a value that is checked in targetfunc targety (str, optional) ... takes a legal y-string (depends on wrapped objects) and hands the corresponding data to targetfunc

 4.2.7 DroneWrapper.advancedplot(ax,x,y,kwargs)